rishav-sah/react-in-depth/README.md

     Both **async** and **defer** attributes in the `<script>` tag loads the script asynchronously.
 However, the **async** attribute allows the webpage to continue loading while the script it fetched without waiting for the HTML parsing to complete where order of execution is not guranteed. **defer**, on the other hand, defers its execution until after the HTML parsing is complete.
 Scripts are executed in the order they appear in the document, just before the `DOMContentLoaded` event.
 Order of execution is guaranteed.

     Both **async** and **defer** attributes can improve the performance of your web page by allowing the browser to load and execute external scripts in a non-blocking manner.
 Use **async** for independent scripts and **defer** for scripts that rely on the DOM or other scripts but can wait until the DOM is fully parsed.

+11. ### Explain the differences between git and github?
+    Git is a distributed version control system (VCS) which is widely used by the software developers to track the changes in the source code.
+It provides features such as efficient collaboration, manage complex projects, and roll back changes if necessary all while maintaining a detailed history of the project's evolution.

+    GitHub is a Git hosting service that enables developers to store and manage their Git repositories.
+With a user-friendly web-based interface, it facilitates version control and collaborative software development.
+GitHub is widely embraced within the developer community, where projects are showcased among peers and open for contributions through public repositories, primarily focusing on continuous enhancement.

+    The above definitions are the basic idea for the terminologies.
+Please explore in detail for the advance features and functionalities because it can be only understood when it is practically implemented.

+12. ### What is npm?

+13. ### Explain the differences between package.json and package-lock.json?

+14. ### Explain the differences between dependencies and devDependencies?

+15. ### What is caret (^) & tilde (~) in package.json dependencies version?

+16. ### What are node_modules?
+Is it good idea to push it on git?

+17. ### What is Parcel / Webpack?
+Why do we need it?
+18. ### What is .parcel-cache directory in the application?

+19. ### How Parcel knows about its dependencies when preparing build?

+20. ### Explain the differences between dependencies and devDependencies?

+21. ### What is the dist directory in the project directory?

+22. ### What is browserlist?

+23. ### What is npx?

 ## References:

 - https://medium.com/@alex_lobera/introduction-to-react-3000e9cbcd26#:~:text=React%20is%20a%20JavaScript%20library,efficient%20way%20using%20declarative%20code.